sophieboyle1/computational-theory/README.md

 This repository contains solutions for the **Computational Theory** assessment.
 The goal of this project is to implement and analyze various computational functions, including bitwise operations, hash functions, and cryptographic techniques.

-## Project Structure

-The repository is organized as follows:

-- `tasks.ipynb`: Jupyter notebook containing solutions for all tasks and tests.
-- `README.md`: This README file with an overview, research, and instructions.
-- `.gitignore`: Specifies files and directories to ignore in Git.
-- `requirements.txt`: Lists dependencies required to run the project.

-# Tasks

-## 📚 Table of Contents

 ## 📚 **Table of Contents**
 1. [Project Structure](#project-structure)
 2. [Usage Instructions](#usage-instructions)